 How Therapy Can Help

 As covered above, suspecting or knowing that someone actively hates you can affect your mental health.
 If you’re looking for support in processing and coping with these feelings, meeting with a therapist could be beneficial.
-They can provide you with a safe space to express your emotions and control any symptoms of anxiety or rumination you may be experiencing as a result of this situation.
+They can provide you with a safe space to express your emotions, understand your own feelings, and control any symptoms of anxiety or rumination you may be experiencing as a result of this situation.
 They can also teach you strategies for improving your self-esteem, along with skills for interpersonal communication and conflict resolution.
 In other words, they can act as trusted support for those who find themselves in difficult social situations.

-Not everyone has access to a qualified therapist who can meet their needs nearby.
+Not everyone has the opportunity to connect with a qualified therapist who can meet their needs nearby.
 In cases like these, online therapy can represent a valuable alternative.
 With an online therapy platform like BetterHelp, you can get matched with one of tens of thousands of licensed therapists.
 You can then connect with your therapist via phone, video call, and/or in-app messaging from the comfort of home, without the hassle or time cost of commuting to and from a physical office.
 Research suggests that online therapy can offer similar benefits to in-person therapy in many cases, so it may be worth exploring if you’re interested in this format.
 See below for client reviews of BetterHelp counselors.

 "She is simply amazing!
 In my experience she understands my language and position, and she gives me feedback to expand on that position.
 I've experienced so much growth with her.
 My understanding of myself, how I interact with the world around me, and how/who I would like to be moving forward has developed so much with her help.
 Thank you so much!!!"